prasadpamidi/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To find the lane pixels, I have made use of Line class to save the latest generated polynomial fit result.
 I have used methods `perform_window_slide()` and `update_polyfit_models()` during the pipeline to generate and update fit models.
-These methods are available in code cells 12 and 14.
+These methods are available in code cells 12 and 14 in notebool file "./Advanced-Lane-Finding.ipynb".

 When the lane line fit models are not present (For the first frame or due to the outlier frames), we will use `perform_window_slide()` operation to generate a polynomial fit model.
 This functions makes use of histogram to capture peak values in the first and second halfs of the histogram and use those to estimate the best avg lanes pixels.
-It then moves above the avg lanes pixel points for until it reaches to the top of the image.
+It then moves above the avg lanes pixel points for the next frame until it reaches to the top of the image.

  Here's an example of my output for this step.
 ![alt text][image6]

-Once the polynomial fit model is generated, we will make use of it to estimate the lane pixel positions.
+Once the polynomial fit model is generated, we will make use it to estimate the lane pixel positions in the next video frame in method `update_polyfit_models()`.

  Here's an example of my output for this step.
 ![alt text][image7]

+For various reasons, if the output from `update_polyfit_models()` is not valid, we will reset the last detected fit inside Line model class and perform `perform_window_slide()` again.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.